Codium-ai/pr-agent/docs/docs/installation/pr_agent_pro.md

 ## Install Qodo Merge Pro for GitHub Enterprise Server

-To using Qodo Merge Pro application on your private GitHub Enterprise Server, you will need to contact us for starting an [Enterprise](https://www.codium.ai/pricing/) trial.
+To use Qodo Merge Pro application on your private GitHub Enterprise Server, you will need to contact us for starting an [Enterprise](https://www.codium.ai/pricing/) trial.

 ## Install Qodo Merge Pro for GitLab (Teams & Enterprise)